-The directive team within The Hummingbird Project have been working within the Mental Health voluntary sector for over 20 years.
+The executive directive team within The Hummingbird Project have been working within the Mental Health voluntary sector for over 20 years.
 We have been providing training, developing programmes and giving support to the mental health family, which has not only provided us with some amazing professional skills, but has also given us an incredible insight into what works to help individuals recover and the struggles individuals may face in accessing quality support.

-Leigh Carey – Co-director
+Leigh Carey – Executive Director

 Leigh received her Ba.
 Hons in Communication in 2003 in Edinburgh and came back home to Northern Ireland in 2004.
 She has been working since 2007 to help people improve their own circumstances, despite many of them facing difficult environmental and health barriers, through individual mentoring and group training.
 She has worked on several ground-breaking statutory agency funded programmes in socially deprived areas of the country in the training and voluntary sector.
 She worked for several years with marginalised young people before specialising in Mental health and wellbeing support in the last 7 years.
 She has gained thousands of hours of one to one therapeutic support experience and developed a large portfolio of accredited vocational training.
 She continuously works in partnership with statutory bodies to embrace and promote resilience skills training and recovery focused practices.
 Leigh founded the Hummingbird Project NI in 2016 to develop new emotional wellbeing solutions that harness lived-experience and CVSE best practice.
 Contact Leigh at email@example.com

 Jill Huston – Service Operations Lead